meiokubo-zz/meiokubo/README.md

 ### Hi there 👋

  I'm Masa.
 I started [#hackwith](https://www.hackwith.org/) movement recently.
-It's an online coding workshop inspired by [Learn Enough To Be Dangerous](https://www.learnenough.com/)!
+It's an online coding workshop newsletter inspired by [Learn Enough To Be Dangerous](https://www.learnenough.com/)!

 <!--
 **masaakifuruki/masaakifuruki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.